 While Christians make up a tiny percentage of the population of Algeria, they face increasing obstacles to religious freedom.
 Laws regulating non-Muslim worship ban anything that would “shake the faith of a Muslim” or be used as “a means of seduction intending to convert a Muslim to another religion”.
 A 2006 law repressing worship remains in place, despite a new constitution being introduced in November 2020.

-The majority of Christians in Algeria are converts from Islam.
-They are most at risk of persecution, not just from their family and extended family, but from the wider community which includes local ethnic leaders and elders.
-This can involve harassment, beatings, threats and imprisonment, as well as pressure to adhere to Islamic customs.
+Most Christians in the country are converts from Islam and, as with most countries in North Africa, these believers face strong opposition from their family and community.
+This can involve harassment, beatings, threats and imprisonment, as well as pressure to adhere to Islamic norms and rites.

-What does Open Doors do to help Christians in Algeria?
+What does Open Doors do to help Christians in North Africa?

-In cooperation with local partners and churches, Open Doors supports the Church in North Africa through leadership and discipleship training, Bible and Christian literature distribution, livelihood support, trauma care, relief and legal aid, and women’s support groups.
+In cooperation with local partners, Open Doors supports the Church in North Africa through leadership and discipleship training, Bible and Christian literature distribution, livelihood support, trauma care, relief and legal aid, and women’s support groups.